-Lumps may be due to bruises, which will resolve.
-Swelling around the injection sites, this will resolve.
+Lumps under the eyes can be caused by bruises, which will eventually go away.
+Swelling around the injection sites is also common and should subside over time.
 The product may have been injected with a larger reservoir in an area or the product may have been moved to create a large reservoir in an area.
-As injectors, we often see patients who have had a misplaced filler in the tear canal, often with a cannula, causing a sausage-shaped lump under the eye.
+Injectors often see patients who have had a misplaced filler in the tear canal, often with a cannula, resulting in a sausage-shaped lump under the eye.

 Lumps after filling or fat transfer may be related to the technique and placement of the injected material.
 On the eyelids and the surrounding area, the skin is extremely thin and the injected material can be seen through the skin.
-In many cases, gradual injection in small quantities into deep planes prevents visibility of injected substances.
+To prevent visibility of injected substances, gradual injection in small quantities into deep planes is recommended.
 Filler or fat injected into larger collections very close to the skin may be visible.

 Unfortunately, there are also people who illegally apply facial filler injections without any medical training and, unfortunately, these are typically the horror stories you can see on the evening news.
 Once your condition is under better control, you will be able to get a much better long-term result from any cosmetic rejuvenation procedure for the lower eyelids.

 Tear fillers are more likely to go wrong when they are performed by unqualified professionals, who lack proper understanding of the patient's anatomy, can choose the wrong type of filling, or do not properly select the right patients for this type of treatment.
 Swelling can occur after filler treatments and everyone who receives an injection (or a cannula treatment) looks at least temporarily swollen.